Dr. Brooke Goldner’s Goodbye Autoimmune Disease Protocol: Explained Step by Step

 -Moving my body at least 5-6 days a week.

 I enjoy walking, hiking, bouncing on my rebounder, using our elliptical machine, lifting weights, working in my garden, and gentle stretching.
-Find something you enjoy and be willing to give yourself grace on days when your energy may be lacking.
+Find something you enjoy, and be willing to give yourself grace on days when your energy is low.

 -Learning the best way to manage stress.

 I also practice proper breathing.
 I know; we all know how to breathe without trying, right?
-Well, yes, but learning the appropriate way to breathe can be a life-changing thing.
+Well, yes, but learning the right way to breathe can be life-changing.
 It is an invaluable tool for helping to control stress and anxiety.

 I already mentioned exercise above, but this is one of the most underutilized forms of stress relief!